X recommended for student teachers

 Disorders.
 A guide for parents and professionals.
 Caroline Bowen

 and Pamela Snow.
 Pub.
 J and R Press Ltd. Kindle edition

 Children Don't Learn: understanding the biology and psychology of learning disabilities.

 Diane McGuinness.
 Pub.
 Basic Books.
 1985.
-A thought-provoking book to be read slowly and carefully: sex differences in language, reading, maths, hyperactivity (ADHD) and the implications for classroom and parenting practices.
+Sex differences in language, reading, maths, hyperactivity (ADHD) and the implications for classroom and parenting practices.

 in Understanding Reading and Learning to Read: From Politics to Science.
 Stanovich.

 This academic book summarizes the gains that